dsteyn44/kingsofasgard-ms1/README.md

 ### Structure:

 - Must be able to go where you want to within 3 clicks.
-- Utilize "hamburger" bar to allow formore real estate.
+- Utilize "hamburger" bar to allow for more real estate.
-- Used morew of a mixture between linear structure and
+- Used morew of a mixture between linear structure.
+- The use of media queries so that the

 ### Skeleton: